lambdaisland/makina/README.md

 These additional keys allow you to write more generic handlers that can deal with multiple types of components.

+## Compatibility

+Makina has mostly been used and tested on JVM Clojure.
+We've verified that all namespaces also load in Babashka, and expect no issues using it there, though it hasn't been tested extensively.
+The `lambdaisland.makina.system` namespace is pure-cljc, so can be used from ClojureScript, although at the moment we lack a higher level equivalent to `lambdaisland.makina.app`, making it a bit lackluster.

 ## Deep Dive

 Let's take a step back here, and explain Makina from the ground up.